British literature: The roots of Romanticism: 1750–1798

 The second half of the 18th century is sometimes called the "Age of Johnson".
 Samuel Johnson (1709–1784), often referred to as Dr Johnson, was an English author who made lasting contributions to English literature as a poet, essayist, moralist, literary critic, biographer, editor and lexicographer.
 Johnson has been described as "arguably the most distinguished man of letters in English history".
 After nine years of work, Johnson's A Dictionary of the English Language was published in 1755; it had a far-reaching effect on Modern English and has been described as "one of the greatest single achievements of scholarship.".
 Through works such as the "Dictionary, his edition of Shakespeare, and his Lives of the Poets in particular, he helped invent what we now call English Literature".

-This period of the 18th century saw the emergence of three major Irish authors Oliver Goldsmith (1728–1774), Richard Brinsley Sheridan (1751–1816), and Laurence Sterne (1713–68).
-Goldsmith settled in London in 1756, where he published the novel The Vicar of Wakefield (1766), a pastoral poem The Deserted Village (1770) and two plays, The Good-Natur'd Man 1768 and She Stoops to Conquer 1773.
+This period of the 18th century saw the emergence of three major Irish authors Oliver Goldsmith (1728–1774), Richard Brinsley Sheridan (1751–1816), and Laurence Sterne (1713–1768).
+Goldsmith settled in London in 1756, where he published the novel The Vicar of Wakefield (1766), a pastoral poem with the title The Deserted Village (1770) and two plays: The Good-Natur'd Man and She Stoops to Conquer.
 Sheridan was born in Dublin, but his family moved to England in the 1750s.
-His first play, The Rivals 1775, was performed at Covent Garden and was an instant success.
-He went on to become the most significant London playwright of the late 18th century with plays like The School for Scandal and The Critic.
-Sterne published his famous novel Tristram Shandy in parts between 1759 and 1767.
+His first play The Rivals was performed at Covent Garden, and it was an instant success.
+He became the most significant London playwright of the late 18th century with plays like The School for Scandal and The Critic.
+Sterne published his famous novel Tristram Shandy in parts from 1759 to 1767.

 The sentimental novel or the novel of sensibility is a genre which developed during the second half of the 18th century.
-Among the most famous sentimental novels in English are Samuel Richardson's Pamela, or Virtue Rewarded (1740), Oliver Goldsmith's The Vicar of Wakefield (1766), and Laurence Sterne's Tristram Shandy (1759 – 67).
+Among the famous sentimental novels in English are Samuel Richardson's Pamela, or Virtue Rewarded (1740), Oliver Goldsmith's The Vicar of Wakefield (1766), and Laurence Sterne's Tristram Shandy (1759–1767).

 Another novel genre also developed in this period.
-In 1778, Frances Burney (1752–1840) wrote Evelina, one of the first novels of manners.
-Fanny Burney's novels' indeed "were enjoyed and admired by Jane Austen".
+In 1778, Frances Burney (1752–1840) wrote Evelina, one of the early novels of manners.
+Fanny Burney's novels indeed "were enjoyed and admired by Jane Austen".